-Due to the holistic nature of Chinese medicine, women around the world are experiencing better reproductive health.
 Healthcare options for women most often include pharmaceuticals and surgery.
 Chinese medicine offers a powerful alternative to these methods, and can often advert need for drugs or surgery.
 Gynecology has been an important area of clinical observation and research in Classical Chinese Medicine since it’s inception over 3,000 years ago.
 From as early as 610 C.E, Chinese physicians specializing in gynecology have been writing on many aspects of reproductive health.
 These thousands of years of experience and research form the foundation on which rests the modern application of Chinese medicine to women’s health.
 This modern application integrates the pure diagnostic and treatment protocols of Classical Chinese medicine with the wealth of information that western diagnostic tools and research affords us.

 Scroll down the page for information about how Chinese medicine treats symptoms relating to menstruation, fertility, pregnancy and menopause.

 The cycles in your life provide the practitioner of Chinese medicine a window into the body’s landscape.
-Whether you are being treated for painful periods, arthritis, or irritable bowel syndrome, the monthly cycle becomes a diagnostic tool that helps us focus treatment and monitor progress.
+Whether you are experiencing painful periods, arthritis, or irritable bowel syndrome, the monthly cycle becomes a diagnostic tool that helps us focus treatment and monitor progress.
 This unique aspect of your life can be a great teacher.
 Even as your physiology changes and you may no longer bleed, this cycle manifests in different ways in your life and can still act as a guide.

 Everyone is quickly seeing how acupuncture and herbs are so beneficial for women looking to conceive.
 Most mainstream reproductive centers regularly refer their patients to acupuncture for complementary treatment.
 Chinese medicine can help you if: